 copies of important documents

-Consider using on-line storage for your backup information.
-One way to do this is by e-mailing document copies to yourself, thus effectively storing them on your mail server (Gmail, which offers free accounts with 10GB of storage, is particularly good for this).
+Better still, consider using on-line storage for your backup information.
+One way to do this is by e-mailing document copies to yourself, thus effectively storing them on your mail server (Gmail, which offers free accounts with 15GB of storage, is particularly good for this).
 A better solution is the use of a free Web-based file storage service, so your important information can be accessed from any Web browser.
 The best of these services include Amazon Cloud Drive, Dropbox, Google Drive, Microsoft SkyDrive, and Ubuntu One.
 The widespread availability of Internet Cafés makes such Web-enabled backup solutions particularly practical (especially given that they effectively address the worst-case scenario, that of your losing everything).
 If you lack the capability to scan necessary documents, inquire at your local copy shop.
 It's useful to have copies in different formats (PDF, JPEG, Word, etc., as appropriate) to cover a variety of eventualities.

 If you do manage to lose your passport, you'll likely have to obtain a replacement before being permitted to go home.
 This can generally be accomplished at any consular affairs office of your home country, often surprisingly quickly in emergency situations.
 They will, of course, want proof of your identity, which can be a problem in itself if your other identification was lost along with your passport (in cases of theft, getting the local police to provide a statement describing your situation can prove a big help).
 And having accessible copies of your documents as noted above will be useful, naturally.